eic/epic-analysis/README.md

   names and the appropriate configuration card
   - configuration cards are stored in the `deps/delphes_EIC/` directory, a mirror of [`eic/delphes_EIC`](https://github.com/eic/delphes_EIC/tree/master)
-    - clone this `epic-analysis` repository with `--recurse-submodules`, or if you already have cloned without submodules, execute `git submodule update --init` to obtain them
   - environment must be set first (`source environ.sh`)
   - run `deps/run_delphes.sh` with no arguments for usage guide
   - in the script, you may need to change `exeDelphes` to the proper